200803-java-devops/project-1Reese/ReadMe.md

 ## Features
 - [ ] compile the application with a command
+  - [ ] works with maven java projects
 - [ ] if the code compiles test the application with the same command
+   - [ ] works with maven, java projects
 - [ ] push the results to github if tests succeed

 ## User Stories